 mcp-server-mathematica

-Executes Mathematica code via wolframscript — designed for verification workflows where you want to double-check mathematical derivations.
+Executes Mathematica code via wolframscript — designed for derivation verification workflows.
 Requires Mathematica or the free Wolfram Engine for Developers.

 Wolfram Alpha API Servers